-Nominating and Governance Committee-The Board has a standing Nominating and Governance Committee that is composed of each of the independent Trustees of the Trust with Mr. Nyberg serving as Chair of the Committee.
-The Nominating and Governance Committee operates pursuant to a written charter approved by the Board.
+Nominating and Governance Committee-The Board has a Nominating and Governance Committee, which is composed of Randall C. Barnes, Angela Brock-Kyle, Thomas F. Lydon, Jr., Ronald A. Nyberg, Sandra G. Sponem, and Ronald E. Toupin, Jr., each of whom is an Independent Trustee.
+Mr. Nyberg serves as Chair of the Nominating and Governance Committee.

 The purpose of the Nominating and Governance Committee is to review matters pertaining to the composition, committees, and operations of the Board.
 The Nominating and Governance Committee is responsible for recommending qualified candidates to the Board in the event that a position is vacated or created.
 The Nominating and Governance Committee would consider recommendations by shareholders if a vacancy were to exist and shall assess shareholder recommendations in the same manner as it reviews its own candidates.
-Such recommendations should be submitted to the Secretary of the Trust.
-The Trust does not have a standing compensation committee.
-For the fiscal year ended December 31, 2019, the Nominating and Governance Committee met four (4) times.
+The Board does not have a standing compensation committee.
+The Nominating and Governance Committee met two (2) times during the fiscal year ended December 31, 2020.

-Valuation Oversight Committee-The Board has a standing Valuation Oversight Committee that is composed of Messes.
-Brock-Kyle and Sponem and Messrs.
-Barnes, Chubb and Friedrich with Mr. Chubb serving as Chair of the Committee.
+Valuation Oversight Committee-The Board has a Valuation Oversight Committee, which is composed of Randall C. Barnes, Angela Brock-Kyle, and Sandra G. Sponem, each of whom is an Independent Trustee.
+Mr. Barnes serves as Chair of the Valuation Oversight Committee.
 The Valuation Oversight Committee assists the Board in overseeing the activities of Guggenheim's Valuation Committee and the valuation of securities and other assets held by the Funds.
 Duties of the Valuation Oversight Committee include reviewing the Funds' valuation procedures, evaluating pricing services that are being used for the Funds, and receiving reports relating to actions taken by Guggenheim's Valuation Committee.
-The Valuation Oversight Committee was organized on December 6, 2019 and met one (1) time during the fiscal period December 6, 2019 through December 31, 2019.
+The Valuation Oversight Committee met four (4) times during the fiscal year ended December 31, 2020.